Tracing Multilingual Representations in LLMs with Cross-Layer Transcoders: Experimental Setup and Methods

 \subsection{Multilingual Score}

-For each CLT feature $f$, we compute the multilingual scores on both the top 100 most activated sequences for that feature and on a general sample of 600k sequences (each of length 16).
+For each CLT feature $f$, we compute the multilingual scores on both the top 100 most activated sequences for that feature and on a general sample of 600k sequences balanced across the five languages (each of length 16).
 If a feature is active for at least one token in a sequence, it is considered active for that sequence.
 Since each sequence corresponds to a specific language, this allows us to compute a normalized activation distribution:

 where \(A_l(f)\) is the number of sequences in language \(l\) for which feature \(f\) is active.
 We then define the multilingual score for feature \(f\) as the entropy of this distribution: